Austin Hedges Player Props: Pirates vs. Cubs

-On Tuesday, Austin Hedges (batting .226 in his past 10 games) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 8:05 PM ET.
+Austin Hedges -- 1-for-3 in his last game -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Drew Smyly on the hill, on June 14 at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+In his previous game he had a one-hit showing (1-for-3) against the Cubs.

 Austin Hedges Game Info & Props vs. the Cubs